Blog

 How Flaws in Electronic Health Records May Lead to Medical Malpractice

-Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on January 28, 2025 and updated on February 3, 2025.
+Posted on behalf of Peter T. Nicholl in Medical Malpractice Published on January 28, 2025 and updated on May 5, 2026.

 close up of a healthcare professional in blue scrubs updating a patient record on a laptopElectronic health records (EHRs) have transformed how healthcare providers manage patient care across the country.
 While these digital systems promise improved efficiency and accuracy in documenting medical histories, test results, and treatment plans, they can also introduce serious risks when system flaws intersect with healthcare decisions.
 When providers rely too heavily on potentially flawed EHR data or fail to verify critical patient information, these digital errors can lead to medical malpractice that causes serious harm to patients.

-At The Law Offices of Peter T Nicholl, our experienced medical malpractice attorneys in Maryland understand how EHR-related errors can devastate patients and their families.
+At The Law Offices of Peter T Nicholl, our experienced medical malpractice attorneys in Baltimore understand how EHR-related errors can devastate patients and their families.
 Our track record of successfully handling complex medical malpractice cases positions us to help victims seek compensation when healthcare providers fail to prevent or catch EHR-related mistakes that compromise patient care.

 Request your FREE no-risk consultation today: (410) 297-0271